Rick Rodgers’ Austrian Christmas Markets

 Day 3: Vienna

 Explore Vienna’s Kunsthistorisches Museum and the adjacent market in Maria-Theresia Platz.
-Enjoy lunch at one of the most beautiful cafes in the world, the Cupola in the museum’s heart.
+Enjoy lunch at one of the most beautiful cafes in the world, the Cupola in the museum’s heart (not included).
 You next have free time for a few hours to explore the museum or its sister across the square, the Natural History Museum.
 We start the evening at Karlsplatz, home to one of the largest markets, capping with a performance of Vivaldi’s “Four Seasons” inside of Karlskirche (St. Charles’ Church), one of the most glorious baroque buildings in the world.

 Day 4: Vienna

-After breakfast, we’ll visit the Leopold Museum in the center of Vienna’s MuseumsQuartier.
+We’ll meet at the Leopold Museum in the center of Vienna’s MuseumsQuartier at 3:00 PM.
 During a private guided tour, we’ll see the most eminent Egon Schiele collection and major works by Gustav Klimt, including his beautiful square-shaped landscape paintings.
-After lunch we’ll visit some markets of Vienna’s “Outer” neighborhoods, like Spittleberg, named after the Vienna public Hospital which had fields and vineyards in this part of the city from 1525.
-The vineyards paid for patient care.
-During the siege of Vienna in 1683 the Spittelberg was of great strategic importance because of its elevated location, and the early Baroque buildings were razed.
-After 1695, the district was rebuilt in a grid-shaped plan .
-Today it is a lively, multicultural district, one of the city’s quaintest, with cosy restaurants, small shops and studios.
+Afterwards, we’ll visit a market of Vienna’s “Outer” neighborhoods, Spittleberg, named after the Vienna public Hospital which had fields and vineyards in this part of the city from 1525.

 Day 5: Bad Ischl

-Today, we begin our exploration of the Salzkammergut region, the location of some of Austria’s most captivating villages, with local traditions galore, and never more so than before Christmas.
 After a scenic bus ride, we will arrive in Bad Ischl, summer home to the Imperial Court, which will be our base.
-There we will see their indoor market and experience the unique Krampusaulf, where St. Nicholas and his demon minions’ parade through town, perhaps spanking those of you who have been naughty (and hand out candy for the rest).
+There we will see their indoor market and experience the unique Krampusaulf where St. Nicholas and his demon minions’ parade through town, perhaps spanking those of you who have been naughty (and hand out candy for the rest).
 A local dinner will be had at our inn, the Goldener Ochs.
 Advent is the most atmospheric time in Upper Austria, where customs are writ large.
 Here you will find all the events of the Advent season: Advent markets, Krampus parades, nativity scene displays, and carol singing.

 Day 6: The Salzkammergut: Austria’s Lake District